KittyGiraudel/site/_posts/2015-05-18-writing-in-sublime-text.md

 ## Spell checking

 Paweł Grzybek, in the comments, asked for a spell checking feature.
-I don't use it myself, but I know that Sublime Text does support spell checking through 2 options:
+I don’t use it myself, but I know that Sublime Text does support spell checking through 2 options:

 ```javascript
 "spell_check": true,